 - A cover letter detailing your motivation for applying

 - A copy of your curriculum vitae

 - A letter of reference from an appropriate academic or business source

+The minimum age for taking part in this program is 17.
+No specific past experience is needed, but a passion for wildlife and conservation is very important.
 Your application will be reviewed within one week of receipt.
 Please note that you may be onsite at the same time as other Elephant Research Assistants.

 Please ensure you have read our terms and conditions before making your application.
 Our programs operate under a responsible tourism policy to ensure your presence will have a positive effect on the environments and communities in which we work.